omarXzain/reading-notes-102/README.md

 # reading-notes

 ## Growth mindset
-_Believes that one’s fundamental abilities can be developed through perseverance and effort; intelligence and talent are simply good starting points.
+_Believes that one’s fundamental abilities can be developed through perseverance and effort, intelligence and talent are simply good starting points.
 A growth mindset is synonymous with a love of learning._

 ## Reminders
 1. Believe myself than I can pass anything and not to give up and I just want to try hard and make it a challenge for me.